History of Lorentz transformations: Einstein (1905) – Special relativity

 On June 30, 1905 (published September 1905) Einstein published what is now called special relativity and gave a new derivation of the transformation, which was based only on the principle of relativity and the principle of the constancy of the speed of light.
 While Lorentz considered "local time" to be a mathematical stipulation device for explaining the Michelson-Morley experiment, Einstein showed that the coordinates given by the Lorentz transformation were in fact the inertial coordinates of relatively moving frames of reference.
 For quantities of first order in v/c this was also done by Poincaré in 1900, while Einstein derived the complete transformation by this method.
-Unlike Lorentz and Poincaré who still distinguished between real time in the aether and apparent time for moving observers, Einstein showed that the transformations concern the nature of space and time.
+Unlike Lorentz and Poincaré who still distinguished between real time in the aether and apparent time for moving observers, Einstein showed that the transformations applied to the kinematics of moving frames.

 The notation for this transformation is equivalent to Poincaré's of 1905, except that Einstein didn't set the speed of light to unity:

 Einstein also defined the velocity addition formula: